-- Press and hold the desired switch to extend or retract, then release at the desired position. - Driver side switches allow the driver full control of all visors.

-Passenger side switch controls only the passenger side visor.
+- Press and hold the desired switch DOWN to extend or UP to retract, then release at the desired position. - Driver side switches allow the driver full control of all visors. - Passenger side switch controls only the passenger side visor. - NOTE: Do not position visors where they will impair the driver's forward vision or side mirror views.

-Driver Side Sunvisor Switches (center visor not equipped on models 40FD & 40TD)
+Driver Side Sunvisor Switches (center visor equipped on 40KD model only)